abik11/tips-tricks/VBA.md

 ### Debugging
 Add some breakpoints and type in **Immediate Window** commands like: `?variableName` or `Debug.Print "Value: " & variableName`.
 It will print out the value of given variable.
 Also there is a very useful shortcut: **SHIFT** + **F8** for stepping to the next line.
+You can also use the `Debug.Print` instruction inside of your code which will print the value of given variable in the **Immediate Window**, a very useful debugging trick.

 ### Syntax
 Here is an example how to define procedures (called subroutines in Visual Basic):